tdmnco/model-js/README.md

 We believe in an open and welcoming community for all.
 Please post your questions in the [Issues](https://github.com/tdmnco/model-js/issues) section here at GitHub or contact Kasper Tidemann directly at [kt@tdmn.co](kt@tdmn.co).

-Note that if your questions has general relevance, it might be worth sharing with others.
+Note that if your question has general relevance, it might be worth sharing with others.

 ## Change log